-Karnataka Cabinet recommends separate religion status for Lingayats
+Karnataka Cabinet to recommend separate religion status for Lingayats ahead of polls

-Amidst reports of differences between Ministers belonging to both Veerashaiva and Lingayat faiths, Karnataka government recommended separate religion status for Lingayat community on Monday.
-The Cabinet has approved the recommendations of Justice Nagmohan Das committee.
+Amidst reports of differences between Ministers belonging to both Veerashaiva and Lingayat faiths, Karnataka government has agreed to recommend separate religion status for Lingayat community on Monday.
+The state cabinet has accepted the recommendations of Justice Nagmohan Das committee.

-After the cabinet meeting, Irrigation Minister MB Patil said, "Karnataka Government has accepted the recommendations of Nagbhushan committee and cabinet has considered the separate religion for Lingayat community and Veershaivas who believe and follow the philosophy of Basvanna will be brought under section 2D of state minority commission act and further we will recommend it to Government of India for National minority commission act."
+After the cabinet meeting, Irrigation Minister MB Patil said, "Karnataka Government has accepted the recommendations of Nagbhushan committee and cabinet has considered the separate religion for Lingayat community, and Veershaivas who believe and follow the philosophy of Basvanna will be brought under section 2D of state minority commission act and further we will recommend it to Government of India for National minority commission act."

 Earlier, Veerashaiva pontiff, Rambhpuri Guruji, cautioned the Congress government against recommending separate religion for Lingayats.
 He warned that Congress will have to face the music if the Cabinet recommends for separate religion status for Lingayats.